 Stephanie and Rebecca’s research is the first analysis of the words and rituals that are requested by couples and permitted or vetoed by registrars.
 The research concludes that most registrars take their role seriously and are keen to accommodate couples’ wishes wherever possible.
 However, confusion and inconsistencies arise because official guidance requires registrars to exclude anything they understand to be “religious in nature”.

 The Government has recently announced that it will ask the Law Commission to conduct a review of marriage law, and the research findings will contribute to this review.

 Registrars were asked for their instinctive reaction as to whether they would allow a selection of vows and rituals from various religions to be included in a civil marriage ceremony.
-Although some registrars indicated that, in practice, they would always check whether something was religious, the researchers found:
+Although some registrars indicated that, in practice, they would always check whether something was religious, the research found:

 - 93 per cent of respondents were willing to allow a vow taken from a Hindu marriage service